 - The Enterprise Edition provides enterprise-grade reliability with a Recovery Point Object (RPO) of 0.

 - The primary and secondary instances can be deployed in three different data centers of the same city to support cross-zone disaster recovery.

 - Comprehensive functionality

-- Consistency and availability
+- Strong consistency and high availability

 - In MySQL 5.7 and 8.0, the Raft algorithm is used to control the commitment, rollback, and crash recovery of transactions.
-This allows you to ensure the consistency of data in your database system.
+This allows you to ensure the consistency of data for your database system.

 Does the Enterprise Edition of ApsaraDB for RDS support read-only instances?